Epic Systems: COVID-19 response

 In 2020, the novel coronavirus pandemic spread in the United States.
 Epic Systems faced considerable criticism for their initial plan to have their 10,000 employees return to work on-campus.
 Employees expressed concern about returning to the office, with the first group being required to return as early as August 10 while the pandemic continued to spread.
-This plan was abandoned, and as of December 2020, employees were still able to work from home.
+This plan was abandoned temporarily, and as of December 2020, employees were still able to work from home.
 The plan had come about despite a Dane County public health order requiring remote work "to the greatest extent possible."
 Criticism revolved in particular around the fact that employees were being ordered back to preserve the company "culture," despite CEO Judy Faulkner's admission that work was getting done remotely.
-According to The Capital Times, who interviewed 26 Epic employees about the plan, "13 [employees] said they have knowledge of managers being demoted for expressing concern about the company’s plans to bring its nearly 10,000 workers back" to on-campus work, and all requested anonymity for fear of employer retribution.
+According to The Capital Times, who interviewed 26 Epic employees about the plan, "13 [employees] said they have knowledge of managers being demoted for expressing concern about the company's plans to bring its nearly 10,000 workers back" to on-campus work, and all requested anonymity for fear of employer retribution.

-In a survey of over 400 Epic employees, 89% of respondents expressed dissatisfaction with how Epic was handling the pandemic.
+In a survey of over 400 Epic employees in 2020, 89% of respondents expressed dissatisfaction with how Epic was handling the pandemic.

+As of January 2022, Epic employees were required to work in the office almost daily and are given 10 "half-and-half days" (5 days, recorded in increments of 0.5) for remote work annually.